designstem/projects/colorblindness/index-03-color-mixing.md

 ## Mix RGB Colors

-Now, **check your assumptions** by adjusting the RGB controllers so that you receive a color that is as similar as possible to the given example.
-But **first think**, then pull the sliders. 🤓
+Now, **check your assumptions** by adjusting the RGB controllers so that you receive a color that is as similar as possible to the given example. <br> But **first think**, then pull the sliders. 🤓

 -